berict/Nevget/email/character_script.md

 그리고 아쉽게도 우리는 대부분의 꿈을 기억해 내지 못한다고 하네요 ㅠㅠ“

 ~~“Nevget 은 여러분이 원할 때, 언제 어디서든 사용 할 수 있는 서비스입니다.”~~

+The planners of the Nevget Services were inspired by the math textbook.dont you think its already forgotten?

+do you know forgetting curve It shows the extent of losing memory according to the passage of time

+Nevget is reminding alarm service

+Taking a break sometimes helps your memory.

+It must be really hard to remember so many things.

+I help you with your memories.

+I want to help your memory

+i am enjoying remember something///

+Nevget service is can be used for studying

+You must remember the information of the precious people.

+I didnt remember it for you

+When you memorize something, it is helpful to memorize and memorize things already.
+Why don't we learn how to recognize a mnemonic system?

+The brain organizes the information that you learned while waking up.
+It is important to sleep well, right?

+Studying before bedtime is a good way to study.

+I remember it better if I make mistakes.
+For example, test questions are more problematic than other problems, so try not to panic and challenge them.

+hyperthymesia is a syndrome of every particular.
+Isn't that interesting?

+Nevget service is remember all of your precious stuff.

+Using a lot of your fingers helps you improve your memory. how about learn musical instruments?

+The planners of the Nevget Services were inspired by the math book.

+Dreams are reflected in your unconscious mind.
+And sadly we can not remember most of our dreams.